Southport & Ainsdale Golf Club

 An impressive clubhouse gives a wonderful setting for relaxing after a round, with the main lounge and patio providing great views across the course, including the 18th green and 1st tee.

-Southport & Ainsdale Golf Course overview
+Southport & Ainsdale Championship Course overview

 Southport & Ainsdale is an excellent test of links golf, laid out on a wonderfully natural piece of land.
 Played as two loops of 9 as opposed to the more traditional ‘out-and-back’ links courses, this George Lowe design opened for play in 1907 but is best known for the redesign work done by James Braid in 1924.